james-ols/hugo/site/content/services/_index.md

     text: >-
       We help archivists from county record offices, business and institution archives solve the challenges of public access to catalogued material.
-We advise during service improvements and funding planning for new facilities, through to the production and supply of integrated end-to-end search room and document management solutions.
+We advise during service improvements and planning for new facilities, through to the production and supply of integrated end-to-end search room and document management and barcode tracking solutions.
   - heading: Museums
     imageUrl: /img/museum.jpg
     text: >-